LEAF: Knowledge Distillation of Text Embedding Models with Teacher-Aligned Representations: Introduction

 Recent advancements in neural networks have paved the way for drastic improvements in a wide array of natural language processing tasks, and new use cases like retrieval augmented generation (``RAG'') are fueling a massive increase in user demand for these Transformer-based~\cite{vaswani2017attention} models.

-Unfortunately, this dramatic performance jump has come at the cost of an explosion in the size~\cite{scaling_laws_natural_language_models} of these models, resulting in massive costs in terms of hardware, electric power, and maintenance required to train and operate them.
+Unfortunately, this dramatic performance jump has come at the cost of an explosion in the size of these models, resulting in massive costs in terms of hardware, electric power, and maintenance required to train and operate them.
 To accommodate varying budgets, model providers typically offer a variety of model sizes.
 In the case of bi-encoder text embedding models, however, none of these models, even different sizes from the same model family, are compatible with each other to the best of our knowledge.
 As a result, users desiring to switch to a different embedding model are required to perform a costly complete recomputation of the embeddings of all their data.
 In the context of information retrieval (IR), this incompatibility also leads to rigid architectures where the same large model needs to be utilized to encode both documents as well as queries.
 But the system requirements of these two phases of IR are not symmetric: while documents are typically embedded only once at index time and under mild latency requirements, embedding user queries using large models can cause substantial sustained operational costs and can incur prohibitive latencies in end-user experience.

-To address these challenges we propose \LEAF, a knowledge distillation framework that produces text embedding models that are \emph{aligned} to their teacher.
-The compatibility of \leaf~ models enables flexible architectures like the one shown in Figure~\ref{fig:new_paradigm} where document embeddings are computed using large and expensive models, while queries can be more economically encoded with the smaller \leaf~ models.
+To address these challenges we propose \LEAF, a knowledge distillation \emph{framework} consisting of model architecture, training loss, training regime and training datasets. \LEAF{} produces text embedding models that are \emph{aligned} to their teacher.
+The compatibility of \leaf{} models enables flexible architectures like the one shown in Figure~\ref{fig:new_paradigm} where document embeddings are computed using large and expensive models, while queries can be more economically encoded with the smaller \leaf{} models.